2023 Best Political Science & Government Bachelor's Degree Schools

 Political Science majors at Yale take out an average of $16,160 in student loans while working on their Bachelor's Degree.

-Read full report on Political Science & Government at Yale University
+Full Political Science & Government at Yale University Report

-Cornell University landed the #9 spot in the 2023 rankings for the best bachelor’s degree political science and government programs.
-Located in the city of Ithaca, Cornell is a private not-for-profit college with a very large student population.
+Cornell University came in at #9 in this year’s edition of the Best Political Science & Government Bachelor’s Degree Schools ranking.
+Located in the small city of Ithaca, Cornell is a private not-for-profit college with a very large student population.

 The average amount in student loans that political science majors at Cornell take out while working on their Bachelor's Degree is $14,444.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $851.